 Where can I return my used container?

-You can return your used container to the OZZI machines located at each entrance of Schilletter Dining Hall and McAlister Dining Hall and The Community Hub (coming soon).
+You can return your used container to the OZZI machines located at each entrance of Schilletter Dining Hall, McAlister Dining Hall and The Community Hub (coming soon).

 What if the OZZI machine malfunctions when I am returning my container?

 Ask the cashier to alert a dining manager, who will help work through any issues.